How to create and manage the Central Store for Group Policy Administrative Templates in Windows

 - Use older PolicyDefinitions folder to edit policy settings that don't have an ADMX file in the latest build of your Central Store.
 One common example would be policies that have settings for older versions of Microsoft Office that are still in the Group Policies.
 Microsoft Office has a separate set of ADMX/L files for each release.

 After you copy the Windows 10 .admx templates to the sysvol folder Central Store and overwrite all existing .admx and .adml files, select the Policies node under Computer Configuration or User Configuration.
-When you do this, you may receive the following error message:
+In this situation, you may receive the following error message:

 Namespace 'Microsoft.Policies.Sensors.WindowsLocationProvider' is already defined as the target namespace for another file in the store.